 You can reduce the risk for accidental drug overdose by keeping medication out of children’s reach and strictly following directions on the drug label.

 How to Care for Someone with a Drug Overdose

 A drug overdose needs to be treated quickly for the best outcome.
 To help someone with a drug overdose, dial 911 and follow these tips:

-Trust compassionate doctors at one of our convenient locations in Long Beach, Northridge, Downtown LA, Glendale, and in Inland Empire cities San Bernardino, Fontana, and Highland to treat and help prevent overdoses with kindness and honesty.
+Trust compassionate doctors at one of our convenient locations in Camarillo, Glendale, Long Beach, Northridge, Downtown LA, Oxnard, and in Inland Empire cities San Bernardino, Fontana, and Highland to treat and help prevent overdoses with kindness and honesty.